Kookaburra (Laughing Kookaburra) Australian Bird that Laughs Like a Human & Loves to Eat Snakes

 The male and female kookaburra are of similar size and appearance.
 The female, is however, slightly larger than the male.
 The average lifespan of a kookaburra is about 15 years.

-Kookaburras live in woodlands in loosely-knit family groups with clearly defined territories.
-The family unit consist of a monogamous male and female together with up to 6 helper birds.
-These helper birds are older generations of offspring who help their parents to care for the next generation of offspring.
+Kookaburras live in loosely-knit family groups with clearly defined territories.
+The family unit consist of a monogamous male and female pair, together with up to 6 helper birds.
+These helper birds are older generations of offspring who help their parents to care for the next generation of siblings.

 Kookaburras don't usually drink water as they get enough water from their food.
 They do, however, love to bathe.
 This is probably a characteristic from their primordial past as kingfishers.